 - David Nathan.
 The modern language archive: from microphone to multimedia.
 May 2004.
 Invited lecture at Coimbra University, Portugal

 - Peter Austin, Robert Munro & David Nathan.
 Archives: the communities of users.
 Invited presentation at DoBeS Access Workshop.
 November 2004.
 Max Planck Institute for Psycholinguistics, Nijmegen, The Netherlands

 - David Nathan.
 Endangered languages documentation: from standardization to mobilization.
 Paper presented at Digital resources for the Humanities 2003.
 University of Gloucestershire, September 2003 eprint

 - David Nathan.
 Plugging in Indigenous knowledge.
 Paper delivered to the 1997 Fulbright Symposium on Indigenous People in an Interconnected World.
 Published as “Plugging in Indigenous knowledge - connections and innovations“, in Australian Aboriginal Studies 2000:2, 39–47 eprint

 - Language support with I.T.: not a high wire act.
 Paper presented at Learning IT Together, Brisbane, April 1999.
 This paper argues that IT should be used with care in language maintenance and revival situations because they are already so fraught with so many difficulties: nevertheless, the opportunities are great. eprint

-not all still in existence or in the form in which I established or was involved with them
+Note: not all of these sites are still in existence or in the form in which I established or was involved with them

 - Western and Northern Aboriginal Languages Alliance (WANALA)

-An advocay and resource website for Aboriginal language centres, projects and activities of the western and northern regions of Australia
+An advocacy and resource website for Aboriginal language centres, projects and activities of the western and northern regions of Australia

 - EL Publishing